 Spring (3) Price, R.S.
+(Not offered 2004-2005)

 Trends in Ethnography (and Ethnographic History), during the past two decades.
 Students will begin with a classic monograph go on to read about the crisis in representation as depicted in Clifford and Marcus, and then devote themselves to a critical analysis of a range of more recent work.
-(Cross-listed with ANTH590).